AsithaUdara/GearUp/deployment/docker/README.md

 - If you prefer not to use the dev helper flow, you can safely remove `deployment/docker/docker-compose.dev.yml`, `dev-up.ps1`, and `services/*/Dockerfile.dev` once the production Dockerfiles are verified to work for your team.
 I can remove those on request.

 If you'd like, I can also add a small example `docker-compose` override that only starts a single service plus its dependencies to speed up local development.
 Say "add single-service override" and I'll add it.

+## Postgres & Migrations

+For full Postgres and Flyway migration instructions see `docs/POSTGRES_AND_MIGRATIONS.md` (includes the `scripts/run-flyway-locally.ps1` usage, compose file location, and CI example).